Isaacmaamouche/react-meteostp/README.md

-# This is un ongoing project
+# This is an ongoing project

 Code has not been cleaned.
 I may add new features in the future, such as saving locations to get their weather at app launch and display them in a grid below the main result.
 Also a refresh button but i don't think that's usefull as open weather map update its data every 10 minutes.